How to fill out Greenhouse application forms: a complete field-by-field guide

 You found a job you want, clicked Apply, and landed on a Greenhouse application form.
 There's a resume upload, a few questions about your education and work history, a cover letter field that may or may not be optional, some custom questions specific to this role, a "How did you hear about us?" field, and a block of demographic questions.
-Some of it is autofilled from your resume but the autofill mangled half of it.
+Some of it is autofilled from your resume, but the autofill mangled half of it.

 That's a typical Greenhouse application.
-It looks straightforward and most people fly through it in five minutes — and then wonder why they never hear back.
-Here's what each field actually does and how to handle it well.
+It looks straightforward, and most people fly through it in five minutes — and then wonder why they never hear back.

 How Greenhouse actually works